2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. ⏳ Create json bundle export system
     1. ⏳ Create json bundle import system
     1. ⏳ Extend the file-based data loader to also load bundles
-1. ⏳ Ability to use compressed GZIP data for DataTimeline (patrons)
+1. ⏳ Rename internal `.data` folder to `App_Data/system` and similar as this folder will contain private data in future
+1. ⏳ Feature to deploy a corporate license in an installation to auto-enable certain features on all sites
 1. Release v15 before XMas

-This is all done and ready for v15 as of 2022-12-10
+This is all done and ready for v15 as of 2022-12-12

 1. ✅ Improve logging
     1. ✅ Place it in an own library DLL for better reuse